PacificBiosciences/sawfish/docs/user_guide.md

 ### Upgrading to sawfish v2 from previous sawfish versions

-The sawfish version 2 release addd a substantial new CNV calling and integration feature.
+The sawfish version 2 release adds a substantial new CNV calling and integration feature.
 For users switching from previous sawfish versions this can largely be treated as a gradual change, in that the accuracy of smaller SVs remains just as high and computational resource demands are similar.
 However, the following differences should be considered: